travis-ci/docs-travis-ci-com/user/config-imports.md

 The main source of configuration for your build is the `.travis.yml` file stored in your repository.
-You can import shared configuration snippets into your `.travis.yml` or [API build request payload](https://docs.travis-ci.com/user/triggering-builds/), so you can update your build configuration in multiple repositories making only one change.
+You can import shared configuration snippets into your `.travis.yml` or [API build request payload](https://docs.travis-ci.com/user/triggering-builds/), to update your build configuration in multiple repositories making only one change.

 Imported configs can themselves include other configs, making this feature very